NicolasHug/Surprise/CONTRIBUTING.md

   warning (see below).

-All the tools needed for the development of surprise (sphinx, flake8, etc...) can be installed by running
+All the tools needed for the development of Surprise (sphinx, flake8, etc...) can be installed by running

     pip install -r requirements_dev.txt

+Then, you can install your local copy of the repo by running

+    pip install -e .

 Running tests
 -------------